A+D Student Handbook

 - Each occupant is responsible for their own belongings and must provide their own locks to secure works and materials.

-- Do not enter other studios without express permission from the studio’s user.
+- Entry into other studios should not occur without express permission from the studio’s user.

-- Your safety is paramount.
+- Safety is paramount.
 Never leave the door of the studio space propped open.
 Shut the door firmly behind you.
 Never let anyone in the studio whom you do not know.
 If they should have access, they will have a key.

 - Headphones should be used to listen to music unless everyone present agrees to music selection and volume.